 If a corporation doesn’t want to give up any ownership of the business, debt financing would be preferred over equity financing.
 If a business has confidence in its finances, it would not wish to pass on the earnings to shareholders by giving someone else shares.
 Also, it is believed by many finance experts that debt is cheaper in the long run and also gives tax benefits.

 Moreover, a lender of money won’t exercise his control over the management of the company.
-Thus, designing an optimal capital structure by carefully analysing the equity and debt requirement always contributes to the growth of the company.
+Thus, designing an optimal capital structure for a company by carefully analysing the equity and debt requirements always contributes to the growth of the company.

 Conclusion